albar965/albar965.github.io/donate.md

 Little Navmap and all of my other programs are made available free of charge.
 I have no plans to change this.
 Donations are purely optional but greatly appreciated.

-**If you would like to show your appreciation you can donate here.**
+**If you would like to show your appreciation and support the further development of Little Navmap, you can donate here.**

 If you prefer an **EU bank transfer**, just send me an email and I will send back my bank account details.